 This section deals with information Service Canada needs to determine your eligibility.
 If you don't meet the basic requirements for eligibility, the information from this section allows Service Canada figure out if you qualify for any of the exceptions that can increase your eligibility credits, including:

-B1 Credit Splitting - this only applies if you are separated or divorced from a former spouse;
+- B1 Credit Splitting.
+This only applies if you are separated or divorced from a former spouse.

-B3 Child Rearing Pension Credits - this applies to anyone who was out of the workforce to raise a child under age 7, and was the primary caregiver for the child.
+- B3 Child Rearing Pension Credits.
+This applies to anyone who was out of the workforce to raise a child under age 7 and was the primary caregiver for the child.

 Take your time to consider if any of these exceptions apply to you.
-Having additional pension credits from these exceptions can mean the difference from being eligible to apply and lacking the credits to apply.
+Having additional pension credits from these exceptions can be the difference from being eligible to apply and lacking the credits to apply.

-C - Information about your medical condition(s)
+Section C - Information about your medical condition(s)

 This is perhaps the most important section of the Application.
-It deals with your medical conditions, medical tests, past and future treatment and a functional assessment of your abilities.
+It deals with your medical conditions, medical tests, past and future treatment, and a functional assessment of your abilities.

 Take special care with C1, which asks when you feel you could no longer work because of your medical condition.
 Many people will simply put the last day they actually worked, but that is often not the right date to use if you have struggled and been ineffective at work for some time.
 You need to choose the correct date because it will affect your eligibility for benefits.
-In other words, choosing the wrong date can result in you being ineligible for benefits, even if you are disabled.
+In other words: choosing the wrong date can result in you being ineligible for benefits, even if you are disabled.

-D - Information about your doctor or nurse practitioner
+Section D - Information about your doctor or nurse practitioner

 Take the time to make sure you fill out the correct name and contact information for your doctor or nurse practitioner.
-Often Service Canada will want to contact your doctor for more information, and if you have errors in this section it can cause delays.
+Often Service Canada will want to contact your doctor for more information and if you have errors in this section it can cause delays.

-E - Information about your work
+Section E - Information about your work

-F - Benefits for your Children
+Section F - Benefits for your children

-G - Payment Information
+Section G - Payment information

 Service Canada only pays by direct deposit, so you need to fill in this information.
 Make sure you have it correct or it may result in delays in payment or payment processing errors.

-H - Consent for Service Canada to obtain personal information
+Section H - Consent for Service Canada to obtain personal information

-Section I - Declaration and Signature
+Section I - Declaration and signature

 If you are capable of signing your own application, then that is what you should do.
 This form allows for an authorized representative to sign on your behalf; however, we have experienced very inconsistent treatment of this by various medical adjudicators.
-Some will insist that ONLY the applicant can sign, even though this is clearly not what is indicated on the form.
+Some will insist that only the applicant can sign, even though this is clearly not what is indicated on the form.

 Step 4: Get your doctor to fill out the Medical Report Form

-Many people believe that a doctor has to say “the magic words”: “my patient suffers from a severe and prolonged disability” or “my patient is disabled and cannot work”.
-Anyone who has worked with disability claims with the CPP Program or insurance companies will tell you there are never magic words when it comes to qualifying for disability benefits.
-Unless the doctor gives reasons and supporting information for his or her conclusion that you are disabled, then the CPP administration will give the opinion very little credit.
+Many people believe that a doctor has to say the magic words: “my patient suffers from a severe and prolonged disability,” or “my patient is disabled and cannot work.”
+Anyone who has worked with disability claims with the CPP disability program or other insurance companies will tell you there are never magic words when it comes to qualifying for disability benefits.
+Unless the doctor gives reasons and supporting information for their conclusion that you are disabled, then the CPP administration will give the opinion very little credit.

-A common mistake is for a doctor to write on the Medical Report that you are disabled or suffer a severe and prolonged disability and then write very little supporting information, or give vague statements about your symptoms, impairments and prognosis.
+A common mistake is for a doctor to write on the Medical Report that you are disabled or suffer a severe and prolonged disability and then write very little supporting information or give vague statements about your symptoms, impairments, and prognosis.
 This is a recipe for disaster.

 The Medical Report is the bare minimum medical evidence that you need to submit with your application.
-CPP disability will approve applications based only on the Medical Report, but that tends to happen when your diagnosis makes it clear your condition is severe and prolonged.
-Such conditions include, AIDS, aneurysm, brain tumor, cancer, carcinoma, cerebral hemorrhage, cerebral infarction, cerebrovascular accident (CVA), coma, end stage amyotrophic lateral sclerosis (ALS), end stage degenerative neuromuscular disorders, glioma, Guillain-Barré syndrome, Hodgkin’s disease, leukemia, liver failure, lymphoma, massive stroke, melanoma, muscular dystrophy, myeloma, neoplastic disease, renal failure, and sarcoma.
+CPP disability will approve applications based only on the Medical Report, but that tends to happen when your diagnosis makes it clear that your condition is severe and prolonged.
+Such conditions include AIDS, aneurysm, brain tumour, cancer, carcinoma, cerebral hemorrhage, cerebral infarction, cerebrovascular accident (CVA), coma, end stage amyotrophic lateral sclerosis (ALS), end stage degenerative neuromuscular disorders, glioma, Guillain-Barré syndrome, Hodgkin’s disease, leukemia, liver failure, lymphoma, massive stroke, melanoma, muscular dystrophy, myeloma, neoplastic disease, renal failure, and sarcoma.

-On the other hand, if your medical condition can have a range of severity and duration, then you will need to gather other medical evidence, in addition to the Medical Report.
-Such conditions include, Fibromyalgia, Chronic Pain, Multiple Sclerosis, heart conditions, mental illness, Chronic Fatigue Syndrome, Complex Regional Pain Syndrome, Epilepsy, Carpal Tunnel Syndrome, Lyme Disease, Lupus, Spinal stenosis, Osteoarthritis, Degenerative Disc Disease, and more.
+On the other hand, if your medical condition can have a range of severity and duration, then you will need to gather other medical evidence in addition to the Medical Report.
+Such conditions include, Fibromyalgia, chronic pain, Multiple Sclerosis, heart conditions, mental illness, Chronic Fatigue Syndrome, Complex Regional Pain Syndrome, Epilepsy, Carpal Tunnel Syndrome, Lyme Disease, Lupus, Spinal stenosis, Osteoarthritis, Degenerative Disc Disease, and more.

 Step 5: Prepare a Cover Letter

-Your cover letter should be addressed to your local Service Canada CPP Office and reference your name and social insurance number.
+Your cover letter should be addressed to your local Service Canada Office and reference your name and social insurance number.
 In the first paragraph you should say that you are attaching the forms to apply for CPP disability benefits and then list all the forms and information that you have attached.